-Late writing assignments receive -10% off the total points for each day they are late.
-Extra Credit is not accepted after the due date.
-Late discussion board posts and quizzes are not accepted.
+Late assignments receive 2% off the total points for each day they are late.
+Extra Credit and peer responses are not accepted after the due date.
 No late assignments will be accepted after the last day of class.

-Notify the instructor BEFORE an assignment is due if an urgent situation arises and you are unable to submit the assignment on time.
+If possible, notify the instructor BEFORE an assignment is due if an urgent situation arises and you are unable to submit the assignment on time.

-Follow the appropriate University policies to request an accommodation for religious practices (http://www.asu.edu/aad/manuals/acd/acd304-04.html) or to accommodate a missed assignment due to University-sanctioned activities (http://www.asu.edu/aad/manuals/acd/acd304-02.html)
+Follow the appropriate University policies to request an accommodation for religious practices or to accommodate a missed assignment due to University-sanctioned activities.